-- What economic damages you may qualify for
+- What economic damages each victim may qualify for

-- How the state of California handles car insurance
+- How the state of California sets car insurance coverage requirements and minimum policy amounts for each registered vehicle

-It is crucial to know California’s accident laws when talking to an auto accident lawyer about your case.
-Each crash is different and requires the expertise of an attorney to get the most out of your settlement.
+An attorney who understands California’s car accident laws well can be a huge asset for your claim.
+Each crash is different and requires the expertise of an attorney who understands how to get the most out of your settlement.
+Keep reading to learn how state laws in CA can affect your own case.

 Free Auto Accident Evaluation